cekit/cekit/docs/descriptor.rst

 In most cases you will want to add files into the image and use them at the image build process.

-Artifacts section is meant exactly for this. *Concreate will automatically fetch any artifacts* specified in this section and check their consistency by computing checksum of the downloaded file and comparing it with the desired value.
+Artifacts section is meant exactly for this. *Cekit will automatically fetch any artifacts* specified in this section and check their consistency by computing checksum of the downloaded file and comparing it with the desired value.
 The output name